 Have you ever wondered what happens to the money raised during Great Rivers United Way’s annual campaign?
 Being a Community Investment Volunteer is a great opportunity to help decide which programs in our seven-county service region receive funding.

 Great Rivers United Way accepts grants every two years.
-In granting years, we recruit just shy of 100 community members to review program applications and determine how Great Rivers United Way’s funds should be distributed.*
+In granting years (like 2021!), we recruit roughly 100 community members to review program applications and determine how Great Rivers United Way’s funds should be distributed.

 Being a Community Investment Volunteer means: